Domaine Corsin, Saint-Véran `Vieilles Vignes`

 Tasting Notes & Technical Details

-Gold in colour, this Chardonnay opens with complex aromatic notes of white flowers and nuances of hazelnut.
-The palate is round and rich, with notes of peach, apricot and a distinct mineral character.
+Gold in colour, this Chardonnay opens with complex aromatic notes of white flowers, marmalade and fresh hazelnut.
+The palate is round and rich, with stone fruit notes.
+The smooth texture is lifted by a long and vibrant finish.

 Alcohol (ABV)